dtcooper/pitv/README.md

 ### TODO List

-- [ ] The power button on the remote control should blank the screen, and turn the player off.
-Web UI will have to support it too (maybe)
+- [x] The power button on the remote control returns feedback
+- [x] Channels resume from where they left off
 - [x] Progress indicator on overlay when seek happens
-- [ ] Rated "R" should show up on overlay
+- [x] Rated "R" should show up on overlay
 - [x] Show play/pause state in overlay
 - [ ] _Some_ sort of navigable overlay menu